Knife attack on train in Germany leaves several people injured

 A knife attack on a high-speed train in Germany has injured several people, according to reports.

-Local police told broadcaster Bayerischer Rundfunk that they received a call about the attack around 9am local time on Saturday.
+Local police told local media that they received a call about the attack around 9am local time on Saturday.

-The train in question, one of Germany's high-speed ICE trains, was travelling between the Bavarian cities of Regensburg and Nuremberg, and was near Neumarkt at the time of the attack.
+The train in question, one of Germany's high-speed ICE (Intercity-Express) trains, was travelling between the Bavarian cities of Regensburg and Nuremberg, and was near Neumarkt at the time of the attack.

-A spokesperson for the Oberpfalz police authority said: “There has been an attack on an ICE (Intercity-Express) train and police shortly afterwards arrested a male person, and several people were injured”.
+A spokesperson for the Oberpfalz police authority said: “There has been an attack on an ICE train and police shortly afterwards arrested a male person, and several people were injured”.

 The spokesperson added that there was no evidence that other attackers remained at large.